jetbrains-academy/Functional_Programming_Scala/Monads/Either as an Alternative to Exceptions/task.md

 To explain the failure to the caller, we created the `SearchError` enum and changed the types of the `findUser`, `getGrandchild`, `getGrandchildAge` functions to be `Either[SearchError, _]`.

 Your task is to implement the functions providing the appropriate error message.
-There is a helper function `getChild` to implement so that `getGrandchild` could use `flatMap`s naturally.
+There is a helper function, `getChild`, to implement so that `getGrandchild` can use `flatMap`s naturally.